joshcarter/liveresource/README.md

 LiveResource interface in another programming language, you just need a Redis client and YAML.)

+## Attribute Read-Modify-Write
+Reading an attribute is an atomic operation; so is writing one.
+However, sometimes you need to read, modify, and write an attribute or set of attributes as an atomic operation.
+LiveResource provides a special notation for that:

+    class FavoriteColor
+      include LiveResource::Resource

+      # Set up resource class and instance naming
+      resource_class :favorite_color
+      resource_name :object_id

+      remote_accessor :old_favorite
+      remote_accessor :favorite

+      # Update favorite color to anything except the currently-published
+      # favorite.
+Also save off the old favorite.
+      def update_favorite
+        colors = ['red', 'blue', 'green']

+        remote_modify(:old_favorite, :favorite) do |attribute, value|
+          # Value of block will become the new value of the given attribute.
+          if attribute == :old_favorite
+            # Make the old_favorite our current favorite
+            self.favorite
+          else
+            # Choose a new favorite
+            colors.delete(current_favorite)
+            colors.shuffle.first
+          end
+        end
+      end

+The method `remote_modify` takes the attribute(s) to modify (as symbols) and a block.
+The block is provided the attribute name and the current value of the attribute; the ending value of the block becomes the new attribute value.

+Rather than perform locking on an attribute (which would slow down *all* reads and writes), LiveResource performs *optimistic locking* thanks to features in Redis.
+If the value of the attribute changes while the `remote_modify` block is executing, LiveResource simply replays the block with the changed value.
+This preserves the performance of attribute read/write and eliminates potential deadlocks.

+As a consequence, however, the **block passed to `remote_modify` should not change external state that relies on the block only executing once.**

 ## Methods

 Attributes are good for publishing state information, but how do you